metaplex-foundation/developer-hub/src/pages/candy-machine/guards/allow-list.md

 - **Merkle Root**: The Root of the Merkle Tree representing the allow list.

-{% dialect-switcher title="Set up a Candy Machine using the Address Gate guard" %}
+{% dialect-switcher title="Set up a Candy Machine using the Allowlist guard" %}
 {% dialect title="JavaScript" id="js" %}
 {% totem %}